 In accordance with these diverse demands students build a comprehensive profile of skills while studying mineral resources engineering at RWTH.
 They are occupied not only with mathematics but also fundamentals in the natural and geological sciences, machine and plant technology, deposit management, mineral resource and energy law, health protection, and business administration.

 The course of study facilitates not only theoretical knowledge but above all, practical know-how.
-A 30-day pre-internship offers an initial glance at the raw materials sector before taking up studies.
-An additional 30-day internship during studies can be completed at both German and international companies.
+A 30-day internship during studies can be completed at both German and international companies.

-After intensive fundamental courses, two specializations are offered beginning in the fifth semester:
+After intensive fundamental courses, two specializations are offered beginning in the third semester:

-- Extraction: This specialization focuses on modelling, planing, and organizing extraction processes as well as the use of machine technology in the mineral resources industry.
+- Primary Raw Materials: This specialization focuses on modelling, planing, and organizing extraction processes as well as the use of machine technology in the mineral resources industry.
 The curriculum includes drill technology, resources for extracting mineral resources, sustainability, and mining.

-- Process Technology: This specialization facilitates knwledge in the preparation and recycling of mineral resources.
+- Secondary Raw Materials: This specialization facilitates knwledge in the preparation and recycling of mineral resources.
 Students focus on recycling engineering, preparation technology, thermal waste treatment, and the reduction of emissions.

 |Semester||Mathematic-Natural Science and Interidsciplinary Foundations||Technical Foundations|

-Mathematics 2, Mechanics 2, Chemistry 2, Electrical Engineering, Presentation Technology, English 1
+Mathematics 2, Mechanics 2, Chemistry 2, Geosciences, Electrical Engineering,

 Detailed information and a link to the curriculum can be found on the division's website.